Techgrounds-Cloud-9/cloud-9-jeenlearn/03_Cloud_1/Week3/Azure-14-Azure Support Plan & other topics.md

 The performance recommendations in Azure Advisor can help improve the speed and responsiveness of your business-critical applications.
 ## Reliability
 Azure Advisor helps you ensure and improve the continuity of your business-critical applications.
+## Security
+Advisor helps to detect threats and vulnerabilities that might lead to security breaches.

 # Azure App Configuration
 Azure App Configuration provides a service to centrally manage application settings and feature flags.
 Modern programs, especially programs running in a cloud, generally have many components that are distributed in nature.
 Spreading configuration settings across these components can lead to hard-to-troubleshoot errors during an application deployment.
 Use App Configuration to store all the settings for your application and secure their accesses in one place.